 (15) Advance/Decline Volume Ratio

-The Advance Decline Volume Ratio simply calculates the ratio of volume of all advancing stocks to the volume of all declining stocks.
+The Advance/Decline Volume Ratio calculates the ratio of the total volume of advancing stocks to the total volume of declining stocks.

-• Confirms general market trends and pinpoints divergences
+• Confirms overall market trends and highlights divergences

 (16) ARMS (TRIN) Index

-The Arms or else TRIN index compares the AD Ratio (the number of advancing and declining stocks) to the AD volume (advancing and declining volume).
+The ARMS or TRIN index compares the Advance/Decline Ratio (number of advancing vs. declining stocks) to the Advance/Decline Volume (volume of advancing vs. declining stocks).

-• The ARMS index has an inverse relationship to the market
+• Has an inverse relationship with the market

 B.2 Shorter to Mid-Term Broader-Market Indicators

-Exchange volume refers to the number of shares that change hands during a given day on an organized exchange (NYSE, Nasdaq, etc.).
+Exchange volume refers to the number of shares traded during a given day on organized exchanges such as the NYSE or Nasdaq.

-• For an effective analysis, exchange volume should be combined with price within a historical context
+• For effective analysis, exchange volume should be combined with price within a historical context

-• Exchange volume can evaluate the power and the sustainability of a market movement
+• It can assess the strength and sustainability of a market movement

 (18) Upside/Downside Volume Oscillator

-• Assigning a plus value to volume If the asset’s price is rising and a minus value to volume If the asset’s price is falling
+• Assigns a positive value to volume when the asset’s price is rising and a negative value when it is falling

-• Provides buy and sell signals on zero-line crossovers
+• Generates buy and sell signals on zero-line crossovers

 B3.
 Longer-Term Broader-Market Indicators